Coronavirus (COVID-19) Updates

 Brevard County CVS Locations

 - Brevard County CVS Pharmacy locations will be offering vaccines.
 Walk-ins are now available.
-For more info visit CVS's COVID-19 webpage as well as accepting walk-ins.
+For more info visit CVS's COVID-19 webpage.

-- Health First is offering appointments to all eligible residents online at https://hf.org/staywell/.
+- Health First is offering vaccines.
+For more info visit https://hf.org/staywell/.

-- Parrish Healthcare is offering appointments to all eligible residents online at https://vaccine.parrishmed.com/.
+- Parrish Healthcare is offering vaccines.
+For more info visit https://vaccine.parrishmed.com/.

 Brevard County Walmart and Sam's Club Locations

-- Brevard County Walmart and Sam's Club locations will be offering vaccine appointments online only.
-To check availability and schedule an appointment, visit: www.walmart.com/COVIDvaccine and www.samsclub.com/covid.
+- Brevard County Walmart and Sam's Club locations are offering vaccines.
+For more info visit www.walmart.com/COVIDvaccine and www.samsclub.com/covid.

 Brevard County Winn Dixie Locations

-- Brevard County Winn Dixie locations will be offering vaccine appointments online at Winn Dixie's COVID-19 webpage and walk-ins are also welcome.
+- Brevard County Winn Dixie locations are offering vaccines. for more info visit Winn Dixie's COVID-19 webpage.

 West Cocoa Pharmacy